 Time: 11:00 AM - 1:00 PM

-Ven Begamudré was born in South India and came to Canada when he was six.
+Ven Begamudré, born in South India, came to Canada when he was six.
+He has an honours degree in public administration and an MFA in creative writing.
+He has held numerous residencies, and was the 1996 Canada-Scotland exchange writer-in-residence.
 His work has appeared in Canada, the United States, the Netherlands, and Scotland.
+He lives in Regina, Saskatchewan.
 Extended Families: A Memoir of India is his ninth book.

 Randy Lundy is a member of the Barren Lands (Cree) First Nation.
 Born in northern Manitoba, he has lived most of his life in Saskatchewan.
 He has published two previous books, Under the Night Sun and Gift of the Hawk.
 A third book Blackbird Song was published by U of R Press this month.
 His work has been widely anthologized.
 He loves dogs, children, and old folks and fully recognises that sounds like a country song.

 Ponz(iano) Aluma was born in Uganda (Africa), came to Canada in 1987 to study at U of R under a scholarship as a refugee student in 1987.Mr.
 Aluma is Certified Professional Accountant and works for the Government of Canada.
 In his first book, We’re Here!
 Now What?
 Mr. Aluma narrates early experiences of newcomers to Canada as they try to start a new in a new and different culture and place.